refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useSelect` hook

--   By default, pagination was disabled.
-If you want to enable pagination, you should set `pagination.mode` prop to `"server"`.
+-   Pagination is disabled by default.
+If you want to enable pagination, you should set the `pagination.mode` prop to `"server"`.

     ```diff
     useSelect({